vipul-999/multiplayer-rock-paper-scissor/README.md

 The Rock-Paper-Scissors Multiplayer App is a real-time web application that allows multiple players to engage in the classic game of Rock-Paper-Scissors.
 The app is built using React and Redux for state management, and it supports multiplayer functionality with a leaderboard, player waitlist, and real-time game updates.

+Note: Need atleast 2 players to start the game.

 ## Features

 - **Multiplayer Support:** Multiple players can join the game, challenge each other, and play Rock-Paper-Scissors in real-time.